Convert Terajoule to Kiloelectron-volt (TJ to keV)

 - Select the Terajoule Value: Start by determining the terajoule (TJ) value you want to convert into kiloelectron-volt (keV).
 This is your starting point.

-- Multiply by the Conversion Factor: To convert terajoule to kiloelectron-volt, multiply the selected TJ value by 6.241509e+27.
-This factor is essential for accurately converting from a larger unit (TJ) to a much smaller unit (keV).
+- Multiply by the Conversion Factor: To calculate terajoule to equivalent kiloelectron-volt amount, multiply the selected TJ value by 6.241509e+27.

 - Illustration of Multiplication: